 Whether you are looking to engage with fellow alumni or connect with students, the Alumni Association has a volunteer opportunity for you.
 Teachers College could not achieve its mission without the support of our dedicated alumni community, and we look forward to working closely with you to reach our goals!
 The Alumni Association has four standing Committees; each is led by a pair of Committee Co-Chairs in partnership with Alumni Relations.
 Click on the committee names below to read about their objectives and available opportunities.
-When you find an opportunity that interests you, complete the Alumni Volunteer Interest Form to apply.
+When you find an opportunity that interests you, complete the form below to apply.

 The purpose of the Alumni Experience (AX) Committee is to engage TC Alumni by connecting them back to the College and building a culture, community and camaraderie throughout the Alumni Association.
 This committee will serve as front-line representatives helping Alumni Relations to establish, sustain and promote lifelong engagement with alumni through various endeavors, including speaking engagements or career development programs, volunteering at events such as Academic Festival, Convocation, as well as professional networking and service opportunities.

 We love showcasing our talented TC alumni!
 Help us identify and vet potential speakers for TC virtual and/or in-person events.

 Want to help Teachers College or other fellow TC alumni?
 Help us identify and vet service opportunities worldwide.

 Live in/near the NYC area?
 Join us for our annual homecoming event, Academic Festival, or be a part of the Alumni procession during Convocation!